rbler1234/OST-Bench/README.md

 - ### Data Preparation

-1. Download the data samples of OST-Bench from [kaggle](https://www.kaggle.com/datasets/jinglilin/ost-bench/)
+1. Download the dataset of OST-Bench from [kaggle](https://www.kaggle.com/datasets/jinglilin/ost-bench/).

 2. Unzip the image files and the json file, place them as followed: